CLIVERS Overview Information

 CLIVERS Side Effects & Safety

-Clivers seems to be safe for most people when taken appropriately by mouth.
+Clivers is POSSIBLY SAFE for most people when taken appropriately by mouth.
 There isn’t enough information available to know whether clivers is safe when applied to the skin.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of clivers during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking clivers if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Diabetes: There is some concern that the juice that is squeezed out of clivers might affect diabetes.
 Monitor your blood sugar carefully if you have diabetes and use clivers.